turbinenreiter/MicroPythonSmallSats/text/Results_Project_Eval.md

 #.
 The language enables creation of programs that can be updated using small incremental updates.

     The bandwidth to transfer data to the satellite is limited.
-Smaller updates means shorter transmission times, decreasing the chance of failure as well as the power consumption.
+Smaller updates mean shorter transmission times, decreasing the chance of failure as well as the power consumption.
 Given that transmission windows are short and limited, failed data uploads can lead to delays in operation.

 #.
 An implementation of the language for the platform in use exists or can be created.